Sure Dividend

 The Trust does not operate the assets it receives 11.44% of 90% of the net proceeds from production on these properties after operating and marketing costs, with the interests managed and developed by third-party working interest owners such as Hilcorp San Juan LP, Scout Energy Group, Simcoe LLC, and Red Willow Production Company.

-On August 14th, 2025, Mesa Royalty Trust released its Q2 results the quarter ended June 30th, 2025.
-The Trust reported distributable income of $0.105 per unit before reserve adjustments, which after changes to the contingent reserve translated into $0.0946 per unit actually distributed, down from $0.1125 a year earlier.
+The Trust recorded distributable income of $0.2628 per unit before reserve adjustments, which after net changes to the Contingent Reserve resulted in $0.2328 per unit actually distributed, up from $0.2142 for the full year 2024.

-Royalty income of $220,855 came entirely from the San Juan Basin – New Mexico properties operated by Hilcorp, while the Hugoton and San Juan, with Colorado properties again generating no net proceeds because costs topped revenues.
+Royalty income of $601,839 came entirely from the San Juan Basin, New Mexico properties operated by Hilcorp, while the Hugoton and San Juan Basin Colorado properties again generated no royalty income, as operating costs and prior period adjustments continued to exceed revenues.

-Excess production costs rose to $933,830, an increase from $793,838 at year-end 2024, and must be recovered before cash flow from those properties can resume.
-We believe the company has an earnings power of $0.80.
+Excess production costs increased to $938,738 as of year-end, up from $793,838 at year-end 2024, and must be recovered before cash flow from those properties can resume.

 Click here to download our most recent Sure Analysis report on MTR (preview of page 1 of 3 shown below):